 Some examples include:

-• Phishing: This occurs when attackers obtain login credentials through the guise of what seem like trustworthy entities.
+- Phishing: This occurs when attackers obtain login credentials through the guise of what seems like a trustworthy entity.
 These entities are often fake websites.

 7. Use Multi-Factor Authentication